pebreo/pebreo.github.io/endgame/addendum.md

-# Crazy ideas make world go 'round
+# Crazy ideas make the world go 'round

 Here are some specific examples highlighting the extraordinary nature of these inventions: